learn-co-students/javascript-objects-bootcamp-prep-000/README.md

 ## Intro

 In JavaScript, all objects are effectively key-value pairs.
 We're not going to talk about objects in relation to Object Orientation, but objects as hashes.
 We will eventually get to objects and properties of objects, but right now we're just focused on how to create, manipulate and delete key-value pairs from a "hash".

+JavaScript Objects behave sort of like a cross between Classes and Hashes in Ruby.
+For now, we're just going to focus on how to use them like a hash.
 From here on out, we'll be referring to a hash as an object.
 Every time you see the word "object" think "hash".

 ## Creating Objects